yairm210/Unciv/core/Module.md

 }
 ```

-Identifiers should be set to a unique value in each request.
+Identifiers should be set to a unique value in each request.\
-Each response should have the same identifier as its corresponding request.
+Each response should have the same identifier as its corresponding request.\
 Upon receiving a response, both its action and identifier should be checked to match the relevant request.

 ---

+*Implemented by `object InstanceTokenizer{}` and `object TokenizingJson{}`.*

 The data field is allowed to represent any hierarchy, of instances of any types.

 If it must represent instances that are not possible or not useful to serialize as JSON hierarchies, then unique identifying token strings should be generated and sent in the places of those instances.

-If those strings are received at any hierarchical depth in the data field of any later packets, then they are to be substituted with their original instances in all uses of the information from those packets.
+If those strings are received at any hierarchical depth in the data field of any later packets, then they are to be substituted with their original instances in all uses of the information from those packets.\
 If the original instance of a received token string no longer exists, then an exception should be thrown, and handled as would any exception at the point where the instance is to be accessed.

 Example Kotlin-side instance requested by script interpreter: